warrigal24/carpathian-vampire/README.md

 The villagers have hired you to kill the vampire.
 After a long journey, you have arrived at the former count's castle.
 A cold shiver runs down your spine.
 Killing vampires is never easy.
 Why should this one be any different?
 But hurry.
 You don't want to be his next victim!

 This is a traditional text adventure that was written for [Text Adventure Literacy Jam 2022](https://itch.io/jam/talp2022), 21 March to 2 May 2022.
-The game is hosted at [Carpathian Vampire](https://warrigal.itch.io/carpathian-vampire).

 ## Release notes